davisshaver/tech-docs/roles/frontend-engineer.md

 **Qualifications:**
 - Must have a solid understanding of basic concepts in Browser technologies - HTML5, CSS2/CSS3 and JavaScript.
-Must be good with all three, not just one or two.
 - Must have knowledge of DOM structure, DOM API, DOM manipulation and CSS Box model.
 - Strong knowledge of Responsive Web Design techniques.
-- Knowledge of JavaScript design patterns and experience coding native JavaScript without using any tools/libraries/frameworks.
+- Knowledge of JavaScript design patterns and experience coding in vanilla JavaScript.
-- Understands the importance of page load performance, web accessibility and security, and leverages the best coding practices.
+- Understands the importance of page load performance, web accessibility and security.
-- Should be familiar with the concepts of Functional Programming (closures, higher-order functions, first-class functions, immutability, etc.) and Prototypal Inheritance.
+- Should be familiar with the concepts of Functional Programming.
-- Should be familiar with CSS naming schemes like BEM, methodologies like OOCSS and SMACSS.
-- Should be familiar with at least one browser web authoring and debugging tool (like DevTools for Chrome).
 - Proven ability to ship great features that will make Fusion a world-class media brand.
 - 3-5+ years experience doing what you love — frontend development.
 - Opinionated about JavaScript architecture.